HITB-CyberWeek/hitbsecconf-ctf-2022/writeups/obscurity/README.md

 The full sploit can be found at [/sploits/obscurity/spl.py](../../sploits/obscurity/spl.py).

-## The Patching
+## Patching

 To make sniffing more difficult, the parameters of api-calls are encrypted with RSA.
-The public key is in the frontend, the private key is in the backend.
+The public key is store in the frontend, the private key is in the backend.

 The backend is obfuscated with SourceGuardian.
 The unobfuscated version is also given, but without the private key.
-So, to patch the vuln, one need to get the key from the obfuscated version.
+So, to patch the vulnerability, one need to get the key from the obfuscated version.
 The simplest way to do it is to import obfuscated php-file with php, dump the process memory and find the key in it.